ironfactory8684/custom_switch/README.md

 toggleWidth, toggleHeight: Dimensions of the switch toggle.
 toggleActiveColor: Color of the toggle when the switch is active. trackInActiveColor, trackActiveColor: Colors of the switch track when it is inactive and active, respectively.
-The _CustomSwitchState class is the state class for the CustomSwitch widget.
-It manages the state of the switch.
 ```

 <br>